AnteeOne/antee-archive/README.md

 - 🔋 http://developer.alexanderklimov.ru/android/ - cool site with android dev and kotlin lessons
 - :collision: https://www.uxmatters.com/mt/archives/2013/02/how-do-users-really-hold-mobile-devices.php - how users interact with mobile devices
 - :smiling_imp: https://material.io -site with a lot of material design icons
+- 🌀 https://pixabay.com/ - a lot of free pictures that you can use in your own products
 ## Machine Learning
 - :octocat: https://stepik.org/course/401 - good course on stepik with a lot of lessons on neyral networks